syscl/IOPowerManagement/README.md

 2016-10-2

 - Initial Commit
 - Tested successfully on Dell Precision M3800.
-More improvements will be added soon!
+More improvements will be added soon
+- Battery percentage routine comes into IOPowerManagement